Sen. Joe Manchin pleads for all West Virginians to get vaccinated: “This COVID and this Delta is serious. It will kill anybody and everybody”

 CHARLESTON, W.Va.
 (WTRF)- U.S. Senator Joe Manchin is pleading for all West Virginians to get vaccinated.

-He says there’s been a rise in the Delta variant across the country, in West Virginia even.
+He says there’s been a rise in the Delta variant across the country, even in West Virginia.

 The CDC reports 59.1% of the state has received at least one dose, and only about half of the state is fully vaccinated.
 Senator Manchin is urging everyone to take this seriously, especially if you’re still on the fence to get vaccinated.